 If you are up to it, you can walk the length of the bridge to the other end – stopping frequently at the vista points.
-The hike along the bridge is about 1.7 miles long.
+The hike along the bridge is about 1.7 miles (2.74 km) long.
 If you don’t feel like hiking the whole distance, go up to the middle for a great view.

 If you want a thrill ride, try the Rocket Boat operated by the Blue and Gold fleet.
-This speed boat can get up to 50 miles per hour and will take around 30 minutes to complete the cruise.
+This speed boat can get up to 50 miles per hour (80.47 km/h) and will take around 30 minutes to complete the cruise.
 Be ready to get drenched – especially if you are sitting in the back seats.

-For a more relaxed and leisurely pace take a Catamaran Sail Ship around the bay.
+For a more relaxed and leisurely pace, take a Catamaran Sail Ship around the bay.

-During my last visit I went on a Golden Gate Bay cruise with the Red and White Fleet.
-The boat was large with seats and tables on the lower deck and benches on the open upper deck.
+During my last visit, I went on a Golden Gate Bay cruise with the Red and White Fleet.
+The boat was large, with seats and tables on the lower deck and benches on the open upper deck.
 They also had a bar and snacks.

 The tour itself was excellent.
-We got to see the Golden Gate Bridge and go under it, we got very close to Alcatraz and we always had great views of the San Francisco skyline.
+We got to see the Golden Gate Bridge and go under it.
+We got very close to Alcatraz, and we always had great views of the San Francisco skyline.
 All throughout the cruise, we had headsets to listen to some useful information.
 The only drawback is that the headsets sometimes stopped working and gave out an annoying noise.

 Tip: No matter how nice the weather is in San Francisco, you will probably need a sweater or jacket during the cruise.
-The strong wind and sea water make the temperatures feel much cooler than they really were.
+The strong wind and sea water make the temperatures feel much cooler than they really are.

 Out of the Ordinary

 One of the most enjoyable ways to experience parts of San Francisco is biking.
 There are a lot of bike rental and tour operators in S.F.
-You can rent a bike for the whole day or you can join a guided tour.
+You can rent a bike for the whole day, or you can join a guided tour.

 I booked my tour with Blazing Saddles.
-They have several locations throughout the city, but I started my trip at the Hyde street location.
-This tour passes through many S.F. points of interest like: Fort Mason; Palace of Fine Arts; Presidio National Park.
+They have several locations throughout the city, but I started my trip at the Hyde Street location.
+This tour passes through many S.F. points of interest like Fort Mason, Palace of Fine Arts, and Presidio National Park.

-On the other end you will be biking downhill to the beautiful city of Sausalito with its houseboat communities, shops and restaurants.
+On the other end, you will be biking downhill to the beautiful city of Sausalito, with its houseboat communities, shops, and restaurants.

-Once you arrive at Sausalito you can ride the ferry back to San Francisco or you can go exploring the great bike trails in Marin County.
+Once you arrive at Sausalito, you can ride the ferry back to San Francisco, or you can go exploring the great bike trails in Marin County.
 The ferry ticket is included in your tour price.

-You can get to places like Sausalito, Angel Island, AT&T Park, Oakland and Vallejo.
+You can get to places like Sausalito, Angel Island, AT&T Park, Oakland, and Vallejo.

-At Sausalito downtown, you can enjoy the shops and restaurants close to the ferry terminal or you can take a bike ride to the Redwoods, Mill Valley or Tiburon.
+At Sausalito downtown, you can enjoy the shops and restaurants close to the ferry terminal, or you can take a bike ride to the Redwoods, Mill Valley, or Tiburon.

-AT&T Park is home to the SF Giants Baseball major league team but it also hosts other major events like Cirque Du Soleil.
+AT&T Park is home to the SF Giants Baseball major league team, but it also hosts other major events like Cirque du Soleil.

 The city of Vallejo is a ferry ride away and is host to Six Flags Discovery Kingdom – an amusement and water park.